 - Garnish- fresh herbs (cilantro, basil, scallions, chives, Italian parsley) toasted sesame oil, fresh chili slices

-- Place ground chicken and the rest of the meatball ingredients - salt, lemongrass, shallot, ginger, garlic, scallion and jalapeño- into a medium bowl, and using wet hands, mix until combined well.
-Again, using wet hands, form into small cherry- walnut sized balls ( .75 ounces) knowing they will swell in the broth) and place on a parchment lined baking sheet.
+- Place ground chicken and the rest of the meatball ingredients – salt, lemongrass, shallot, ginger, garlic, scallion and jalapeño- into a medium bowl, and using wet hands, mix until combined well.
+Again, using wet hands, form into small cherry- walnut sized balls ( .75 ounces) understanding they will swell in the broth ( almost twice the size) and place on a parchment lined baking sheet.
 See notes.

 - During the last minute of cooking add the greens to the pot, so they wilt and become tender– but not too long that they loose their vibrant color.
 Toss in the fresh herbs and remaining scallions and serve immediately.

 - Divide among two bowls, top with a few slices of fresh chilies for heat, and a drizzle of toasted sesame oil for added depth and flavor.

 NOTES- Meatballs make 4 servings, soup broth makes 2 servings.
 Freeze extra raw meatballs on a sheet pan, then place in zip lock bags.
 You can also use this same filling to make regular wontons using wonton wrappers and these can be frozen too.